guruprasadkm2000/Maven_SpringBootProject1/README.md

 # To execute the jar file
 java -jar /target/file_name.jar

-open the ip:8080
+open the ip:8080 in the browser
-The Spring Boot Java Application Is Running
+# The Spring Boot Java Application Is Running